zekeadam/VL.Mapper/README.md

 [Limelight Art](https://www.limelight.art)

 ### Notes
-- Pretty thoroughly tested but still could have bugs
+- Pretty thoroughly tested but mapper still could have bugs.
+If you disable the mapper node and only use the cache and player nodes it should be very stable.
 - Only tested in VVVV 5.2

 ### ToDo